 These include in any case the market risks as well as underwriting risk Life.
-In addition, the three largest risks of the risk assessment are regularly subjected to a separate analysis per year.

 With regard to the assessment of the materiality criteria, it should be noted that individual risks that are not assessed as material can exceed the limit threshold cumulatively.